-locate the nbn™ HFC connection box
+locate the nbn™ HFC Connection Device

-Find the indoor nbn™ HFC Connection Box in your home.
+Find the indoor nbn™ HFC Connection Device in your home.
 This will either be an Arris CM820 or an Arris CM8200 depending on what device was installed by nbn.
 It should look something like the black device in the below image.

 nbn™ supplied equipment may be installed in several different ways depending on your premises.
 The image below shows the two main combinations of nbn™ supplied equipment for an HFC connection, including installation without a pay-TV service and installation with a splitter for pay-TV.

-plug in your nbn™ HFC connection box
+plug in your nbn™ HFC Connection Device

 You will now need to wait for all four lights (POWER, DOWNSTREAM, UPSTREAM, ONLINE) on the front of the HFC Connection Box to turn solid green.
 This may take up to 10 minutes.
 DO NOT UNPLUG THE DEVICE DURING THIS TIME.

 Your MATE modem/router will begin broadcasting Wi-Fi as soon as it is plugged into power, turned on and has finished booting up.
 You can then connect your devices such as computers, phones and tablets via Wi-Fi.We highly recommend connecting to the 5GHz Wi-Fi network where possible as this has a much more powerful speed

 If you have a computer nearby that you would like to connect via Ethernet, take another Ethernet cable and plug one end into any one of the modem’s yellow Ethernet ports (labelled LAN).